-Editor's note: It is FFS whether there are other parameters should be considered for jitter calculation.

 The sample packet frequency for jitter calculation may comply with Poisson sampling, because it ensures an unbiased and uniformly distributed sampling during jitter measurement period.
 However, alternate sampling methodologies are possible.
 For example, continuous sampling of a constant bit rate stream (i.e., periodic packet transmission) is a possibility.
 (IETF RFC 3393)